-H-1B Visa Extension & Renewal: Processing Times and Timeline
+H-1B Visa Extension & Renewal: Process, Processing Time, Fees

 H-1B Visa Extension and Renewal Explained

 The H-1B visa extension and renewal processes are critical components of the U.S. immigration system, allowing U.S. employers to retain foreign workers in specialized occupations.
-An H-1B visa is typically granted for an initial period of 3 years and can be extended for another 3 years, bringing the total to six years.
-To extend an H-1B visa, the employer must file a Form I-129 before the current visa expires.
-This extension request must be accompanied by documents proving the ongoing need for the employee’s role, the employee’s maintained eligibility, and the job’s specialty nature.
+An H-1B visa is typically granted for an initial period of three years.
+H-1B extension is possible after three years for an additional three years, bringing the total to six years.

 Renewal of an H-1B visa, which is different from an extension, involves obtaining a new H-1B visa after the maximum six-year period.
 This usually requires the individual to leave the United States and then be subject to the annual H-1B cap and lottery process again.
 However, if the individual has spent time outside the U.S. during their initial H-1B period, they may recapture that time and extend their stay beyond six years without leaving the country.